 - New credit (10% of score): Have you opened several new credit accounts in a short amount of time?

-- Credit mix (10% of score): Do you have experience managing different types of credit and loans?
+- Credit mix (10% of score): Do you have experience managing different types of credit and loan?

 Proof that you make payments on time and don’t carry large balances on credit cards makes you a less risky, more trustworthy credit user in the eyes of lenders.
 Those responsible behaviors carry more weight when demonstrated over time, too, which is why building a good credit score from scratch doesn’t happen overnight.